deargle-classes/msbx5480-spring-2022/syllabus.md

 must supply a credit card number to receive the $300 credit.
 Separately from this, you will also need to purchase access to lab materials via the [security-assignments.com storefront](https://security-assignments.com/store).
+Because I am one of the owners of security-assignments.com, you can get free access to the material.
+See Canvas for how to do so.

 **You do not need to install anything on your personal computer to complete class assignments.
 You only require a stable internet connection.**
 You will launch a virtual machine instance on GCP from which you can complete class